Sunil Agro Foods Limited

 The Company has an effective control system to commensurate with its operations.
 TheCompany has internal audit system through outside agency with qualified CharteredAccountant carries out the audit based on a planned program.
 The audit also reviews theadequacy and effectiveness of the internal control system and the follow up action takenpursuanttoauditobservation.

 g.
 Human Resource Development:

 The Company conducts regular training programs both internally and externally forEmployees at all levels to improve the skills and overall development.
 Employees'relations at all the levels continue to remain cordial.

 There were no material changes and commitments which occurred affecting the financialposition of the Company between 31st March 2020 and the date on which thisreport has been signed.

 7. CHANGE IN THE NATURE OF BUSINESS:

 There were no changes in the nature of business during the year under review asprescribed in Rule 8(ii) of the Companies (Accounts) Rules 2014.

-The Board has not proposed to carry any amount to its reserves.
+The Board has not proposed to transfer any amount to its reserves.

 Since the Company does not meet the criteria for the applicability of Section 135 ofthe Companies Act read with the Companies (Accounts) Rules 2015 this clause is notapplicable.

 The Company has formulated a Risk Management Policy and a mechanism to inform the Boardabout risk assessment and mitigation procedures.
-Also undertakes periodical review toensure that executive management controls risks by means of a properly designedframework.
+The Company also undertakes periodicalreview to ensure that executive management controls risks by means of a properly designedframework.